ZardForever1009/TWSE_Collect/README.md

 --Used to analyze TWSE stocks<br />
 --Execute main.py<br />
 --Only input Monday date, then will automatically collect data of next five days<br />
+--The data file store in path-> "C:\Users\user\Desktop\Stock\Data" --The name is defined by their own symbols